Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• During the last 3 years, the maximum days under water is 129 days, which is higher, thus worse than the value of 87 days from the benchmark.
+• During the last 3 years, the maximum days under water is 129 days, which is greater, thus worse than the value of 87 days from the benchmark.

 AveDuration:

-• Looking at the average days below previous high of 145 days in the last 5 years of Invesco S&P 500 Low Volatility ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (120 days)
+• The average days under water over 5 years of Invesco S&P 500 Low Volatility ETF is 146 days, which is greater, thus worse compared to the benchmark SPY (120 days) in the same period.

-• Looking at average days under water in of 40 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (21 days).
+• Looking at average time in days below previous high water mark in of 40 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (21 days).

 Performance (YTD)